Testing the code

 As indicated in the Code Structure document,

-.
+new testing main programs should go in src/testing.
 It is also crucially important that

 you run ALL tests after you have made major changes.
 Please always do this, even if